In line with LCBT’s vision and mission, AIMS is at the centre of everything we do.

 Any learner committing any of the following breaches will be immediately asked to leave the college pending a decision on whether the learner should be suspended or withdrawn from the course.

-- Violent or intimidating behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college.
+- Violent or intimidating behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college or on social media.

-- Threatening, bullying, victimising or harassing behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college.
+- Threatening, bullying, victimising or harassing behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college or on social media.